Tidepool Activities on the Coast of Olympic National Park

 Shawn Sheltren, NPS Photo

-The most popular tidepools areas are at Kalaloch's Beach 4 and Mora's Hole in the Wall.
-You can go with family and friends or during summer low tides, rangers offer programs at both locations.
+The most popular tidepools are at Kalaloch's Beach 4 and Mora's Hole in the Wall.

-Second Beach, Third Beach, Ruby Beach and many other coastal wilderness locations are also excellent places to view intertidal life in the park.
+Second Beach, Third Beach, and Ruby Beach are also excellent places to view intertidal life in the park.

 What Lives in Tidepools?
 Learn more here.